astrogilda/tsbootstrap/README.md

 ## 📍 Time Series Bootstrapping
-`ts_bs` is a comprehensive project designed to implement an array of bootstrapping techniques specifically tailored for time series data.
+`tsbootstrap` is a comprehensive project designed to implement an array of bootstrapping techniques specifically tailored for time series data.
 This project is targeted towards data scientists, statisticians, economists, and other professionals or researchers who regularly work with time series data and require robust methods for generating bootstrapped copies of univariate and multivariate time series data.

 ### Overview
 Time series bootstrapping is a nuanced resampling method that is applied to time-dependent data.
 Traditional bootstrapping methods often assume independence between data points, which is an assumption that does not hold true for time series data where a data point is often dependent on previous data points.
 Time series bootstrapping techniques respect the chronological order and correlations of the data, providing more accurate estimates of uncertainty or variability.

 ### Bootstrapping Methodology
-The `ts_bs` project offers a diverse set of bootstrapping techniques that can be applied to either the entire input time series (classes prefixed with `Whole`), or after partitioning the data into blocks (classes prefixed with `Block`).
+The `tsbootstrap` project offers a diverse set of bootstrapping techniques that can be applied to either the entire input time series (classes prefixed with `Whole`), or after partitioning the data into blocks (classes prefixed with `Block`).
 These methodologies can be applied directly to the raw input data or to the residuals obtained after fitting one of the five statistical models defined in `time_series_model.py` (classes with `Residual` in their names).

 ### Block Bootstrap
 Block Bootstrap is a prevalent approach in time series bootstrapping.
 It involves resampling blocks of consecutive data points, thus respecting the internal structures of the data.
-There are several techniques under Block Bootstrap, each with its unique approach. `ts_bs` provides highly flexible block bootstrapping, allowing the user to specify the block length sampling, block generation, and block resampling strategies.
+There are several techniques under Block Bootstrap, each with its unique approach. `tsbootstrap` provides highly flexible block bootstrapping, allowing the user to specify the block length sampling, block generation, and block resampling strategies.
 For additional details, refer to `block_length_sampler.py`, `block_generator.py`, and `block_resampler.py`.

 The Moving Block Bootstrap, Circular Block Bootstrap, Stationary Block Bootstrap, and NonOverlapping Block Bootstrap methods are all variations of the Block Bootstrap that use different methods to sample the data, maintaining various types of dependencies.

 Bartlett's, Blackman's, Hamming's, Hanning's, and Tukey's Bootstrap methods are specific implementations of the Block Bootstrap that use different window shapes to taper the data, reducing the influence of data points far from the center.
-In `ts_bs`, these methods inherit from `MovingBlockBootstrap`, but can easily be modified to inherit from any of the other three base block bootstrapping classes.
+In `tsbootstrap`, these methods inherit from `MovingBlockBootstrap`, but can easily be modified to inherit from any of the other three base block bootstrapping classes.

 Each method comes with its distinct strengths and weaknesses.
 The choice of method should be based on the characteristics of the data and the specific requirements of the analysis.